wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

 = TODO 1.8.3 =
+- Added Swedish language translation to the plugin.
+The translation was submitted by Geson Perry.
 - There is now a cronjob in the plugin to expire the member profiles in the background.
 - Released a new addon - https://simple-membership-plugin.com/simple-membership-registration-form-shortcode-generator/